Phone Habits of a Cheating Husband: 14 Patterns to Watch

 Habit 13: Two-Phone Behavior

-Some cheating husbands bypass all the concealment habits above by simply getting a second phone.
-This is the most definitive approach to separation — one phone for marriage, one phone for the affair — and it's more common than most people think.
+Some cheating husbands bypass all the concealment habits above by getting a second phone.
+This is the most definitive approach to separation — one phone for the marriage, one phone for the affair — and it is more common than most people realize.

 How a second phone is hidden